arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	![New ASP.NET Project](Images/new-aspnet-project.png?raw=true)

 	_New ASP.NET Project_

+	> **Speaking Point:** Mention any .NET language can be used to build the Mobile Service right from VS, and the framework is built on top of ASP.NET Web API.

 5. Explain the contents of the project template.
 Open and explain each one of the following folders: